 - Convey the message that your time is dedicated to them by focusing on progress and results.

-Trust: As a mentor, it’s your fundamental goal to build trust with your mentees.
-Without trust, the mentor-mentee relationship will go nowhere.
+As a mentor, it's your fundamental goal to build trust with your mentees.
+Without faith, the mentor-mentee relationship will go nowhere.

 - Be honest and transparent with your mentee.
-Don’t be afraid to get personal.
-Share your career story and the personal journey that got you to where you are.
+Don't be afraid to get personal.
+Share your career story and the emotional journey that brought you to where you are.